Fall Semester Awards

-Given to a student who has taken an eligible Outdoor Education Course during the course of which they have demonstrated any or all of the following qualities: exemplary leadership, a sense of adventure, teamwork, environmental awareness, the ability to overcome adversity, the initiative to support other people in challenging situations in one of the eligible outdoor education courses offered by the Physical Education Department.
+Given to a student who has taken an eligible Outdoor Education course during which they demonstrated any or all of the following qualities: exemplary leadership, a sense of adventure, teamwork, environmental awareness, the ability to overcome adversity, the initiative to support other people in challenging situations.

 - Be a Day student

 - Have taken an eligible outdoor education course offered by the Physical Education Department in the previous semester

-- Have demonstrated exemplary leadership, a sense of adventure, teamwork and/or other qualities, during the time of the eligible outdoor education course taken
+- Have demonstrated exemplary leadership, a sense of adventure, teamwork and/or other qualities, during the eligible outdoor education course

 Students who have taken an eligible course will receive a MIO with with information on how to apply when the application period opens.

 Application Not Required